lucacasonato/deno-puppeteer/README.md

 The most noticable difference is likely that instead of some methods taking / returning Node `Buffer`, they take / return `Uint8Array`.

 Other than this, the documentation on https://pptr.dev generally applies.

+### How to run in Docker?

+An example Dockerfile can be found in this repository.
+It will install all necessary dependencies, and shows how to run the ./examples/docker.js.

+It is just meant as a jumping off point - customize it as you wish.